-Three situational uses for compression socks:
+Additional uses for compression socks:

-- Travel — including flying, train and long-distance car trips
+- Travel — including flying, train, and long-distance car trips

 - Working on your feet — compression socks improve blood flow, which can ease swollen or achy legs after long days on your feet

 Varicose veins are part of the spectrum of chronic vein issues.
 They may appear as bulging or prominent blue protrusions under the skin of the leg.
-Severe cases can mean change in skin texture, ulceration, and permanent changes in discolouration of the skin.
+Severe cases can mean changes in skin texture, ulceration, pain, and permanent changes in discolouration of the skin.
 According to the Canadian Society for Vascular Surgery, varicose veins are common and approximately 20 percent of Canadian adults suffer from varicosities.
-The severity of varicose veins varies depending on several factors including heredity, occupation, age, pregnancy, obesity and lifestyle.
+The severity of varicose veins varies depending on several factors including heredity, occupation, age, pregnancy, obesity, and lifestyle.
 Women are more likely to suffer from varicose veins, representing 60% of the patient population.

 - Spider veins